 We invite you to work with us and discuss your CSR objectives.
 We can provide opportunities for your employees and stakeholders to become directly involved with our school community, be it team-building days for your employees, or through events, talks and other initiatives tailored to a company’s individual needs.

 Recently we partnered with Worlds End Studios – a contemporary business centre in Lots Road.
-The Studios’ policy is to reach-out to, and support, the local community, and have chosen to sponsor a generous Cash Prize for our annual competition, for which we are very grateful.
+The Studios’ policy is to reach out to, and support, the local community, and they have chosen to sponsor a generous Cash Prize for our annual competition, for which we are very grateful.

 Your support for our Bursary Programme which enables Heatherleys to offer support to promising young artists who could not otherwise afford to attend the School is – quite literally – life changing.

-Do contact Anna on 0207 351 4190.
+Do contact Mary on 020 7351 4190.
 We look forward to meeting you and exchanging ideas as to how we can help you achieve your CSR and community partnership goals.

 The John Walton Heatherley Student Support Fund